koalamer/vsc-labeled-bookmarks/README.md

 * `labeledBookmarks.unicodeMarkers`: list of unicode characters to be made available in the shape selection list.
 It should be in the form of: `[["astonishing", "😲"], ["bug","🐞"]]`
 * `labeledBookmarks.colors`: list of colors to be made available when creating new bookmark groups or when setting the color of an existing one.
 It should be in the form of: `[["red", "ff0000"], ["green", "00ff00"]]`
 * `labeledBookmarks.defaultShape`: set which vector icon should be used as the default for new groups
+* `labeledBookmarks.overviewRulerLane`: set how the bookmark should be marked on the overview ruler (scrollbar)

 ## Invalid Bookmarks